 New York City is undoubtedly one of the most popular dream destinations and no USA bucket list is ever complete without visiting the Big Apple.
 Many people choose summer for their first trip to New York City but since it’s one of the best Christmas destinations in the USA, visiting the city during the holidays is also a good idea.

-Midtown Manhattan and Lower Manhattan are definitely one of the best areas to stay in NYC and you can also find 3 of the most iconic viewpoints here: the One World Observatory, the Empire State Building and the Top of the Rock Observation Center.
+Midtown Manhattan and Lower Manhattan are definitely one of the best areas to stay in NYC and you can also find 3 of the most iconic viewpoints here: the One World Observatory, the Empire State Building, and the Top of the Rock Observation Center.
 No matter which one you choose, the view will definitely leave you speechless!

-Seeing the colorful neon lights in Times Square, talking a stroll in Central Park and visiting the Statue of Liberty is a must when visiting New York.
+Seeing the colorful neon lights in Times Square, taking a stroll in Central Park, and visiting the Statue of Liberty is a must when visiting New York.
 If you love theatre, you definitely need to watch one of the Broadway Shows for an unforgettable experience.
 For history and art lovers, there are tons of museums to choose from such as the American Museum of Natural History or the Metropolitan Museum of Art.